andrewnicols/docs/docs/guides/javascript/index.md

 ---
-title: Javascript
+title: JavaScript
 ---

-Moodle makes heavy use of Javascript to improve the experience for its users.
+Moodle makes heavy use of JavaScript to improve the experience for its users.

-All new Javascript in Moodle should be written in the ES2015+ module format, which is transpiled into the CommonJS format.
+All new JavaScript in Moodle should use the ES2015+ module format, which is transpiled into the CommonJS format.
 Modules are loaded in the browser using the RequireJS loader.

-All Moodle Javascript can use the same Mustache templates and translated strings which are available to Moodle PHP code, and the standard Moodle web service framework can be used to fetch and store data.
+All Moodle JavaScript can use the same Mustache templates and translated strings which are available to Moodle PHP code, and the standard Moodle web service framework can be used to fetch and store data.

-This guide covers how to get started with Javascript in Moodle, and introduces key concepts and features including module format and structure, including your code, using templates, using translation features, tooling, and handling events.
+This guide covers how to get started with JavaScript in Moodle, and introduces key concepts and features including module format and structure, including your code, using templates, using translation features, tooling, and handling events.

-% --------------------------------------------------------------------------
-% Sam:
-% Probably you already are thinking of doing the new ES6 pattern already.
-So um, here are some things I can think of that might be useful not in any order...
-Passing data from PHP in the page (data attributes)...
-Web service calls...
-Getting strings...
-How to do jquery-ish stuff without jquery (document.querySelector etc)...
-Setting the flags to tell behat the page is busy (and maybe, this in conjunction with animations which is always a pain)...
-% David:
-% I would suggest to provide a lot of simple yet solid and actually useful working code examples.
-One thing I think is particularly useful are events.
-% Tim:
-% That is a good point David> Examples in documentation/need to be kept simple to make the key point you are trying to make.
-It is good if you can do that (but hopefully for semi-relalistic examples) and then link to real code examples in the Moodle code.
-%
-%
-% Passing data from PHP
-% - output functions
-% - data attributes
-% Web service calls
-% Strings
-% PendingJS
-% ES6 References
-% --------------------------------------------------------------------------

 :::{note}
 You may see the terms `ES6` and `ES2015` used interchangably.